reidcake/Resume-Projects/README.md

 # Resume-Projects
-Projects created for resume to showcase
+Projects created for resume to showcase.
-This D276 Portfolio is a project I made in college and decided to keep as my main portfolio.
+This D276 Portfolio is a project I made in college while learning HTML & CSS, and I decided to keep it as my main portfolio.
-Everything is written from scratch, by me.
+All code is written from scratch, by me.